-The shoreline covered by the South Downs Coastal Group spans some 300km of Kent, East and West Sussex, on the south coast of England.
+The shoreline covered by the South East Coastal Group spans some 300km of Kent, East and West Sussex, on the south coast of England.
 Along this coast are several types of natural and manmade features; many of which are shown below in a fly-over of the coastline.

 This section of coastline managed by Medway Council on the Isle of Grain covers All Hallows firing range to Grain Power Station.
 This section of coastline is mainly defended by a concrete seawall fronted by a narrow sand and shell beach with a deep mud foreshore.
 The exception is a short section of soft cliff that is defended by concrete block structures.
 Timber groynes front the revetment at All Hallows Holiday Park.
 Parts of this frontage are designated as part of the Thames Estuary Special Protection Area (SPA).